Do you love going home after a long day?

 (1.)
 Their Days on Market number which tells you the average length of time their listings are for sale until the sellers accept a buyer’s contract.
 You can look at the past year, 5 years, or their entire career. *Hint: Look for low market time.
 Studies show that being for sale a long time hurts you.
 Buyers think there is something wrong with your house and offers get lower and lower.

-While it’s human nature to want the most you can get for your home, unsuspecting homeowners sometimes end up getting hurt because the numbers don’t lie.
+While it’s human nature to want the most you can get for your home, unsuspecting homeowners sometimes end up getting hurt because they want to believe it's worth more than is realistic.
+The numbers don’t lie.

 Overpricing definitely helps that agent to get more listings and have their signs all over town.
 But it also hurts that seller who will end up being for sale much longer than necessary, and get considerably less money than if they priced correctly at the beginning.
 Don’t fall for it.